SOLBOU – Thomas Dore

 I enjoy that it can offer more flexibility and can allow for a great work / life balance.

 When it’s your own small business, you also naturally see and feel the satisfaction from each success more directly, than when working in a bigger company.

 That can be very exciting and fulfilling – The sourcing, buying and selling aspect of SOLBOU is a lot fun.

 As a new business, you quickly learn to prioritise very strictly with money and also your time and efforts.

 The main difficulty that I’ve encountered is financial issue – Often needing to do something for the first time, not only cheaply but also well, has forced me to learn a lot of different skills I didn’t necessarily think I would ever know.

 It has made me to be quite adaptable and pragmatic in order to keep overheads as low as possible.

 This will be our first full spring / summer trading but the aim is to continue expanding the collection by adding a few more great designers to the site.

 Eventually, the big goal is to open up a small bricks & mortars store in London.”

-Advice to Others – “Talk to as many people in the industry as you can.
+Advice to other independent designers – “Talk to as many people in the industry as you can.
 Do your research.
 And, if you still think it’ll work – then go for it.”